sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

 ## Gatsby/React Integration

-Once the nodes are in GraphQL, they can be integrated into a React component as follows (queries are mapped into props):
+Once the nodes are in GraphQL they can be integrated into a React component as follows (queries are mapped into props):

 ```js
 import React from 'react'